Tuurlijk/TYPO3.Homestead/README.md

 TYPO3 Homestead
 ===============

 This project is ancient . . .
 You're better off going here: [https://github.com/Tuurlijk/TYPOTry](https://github.com/Tuurlijk/TYPOTry), which is the pre-built box.
 This project will no longer be maintained.
 The ansible roles will be developed further here: [https://github.com/Tuurlijk/TYPO3.Packer](https://github.com/Tuurlijk/TYPO3.Packer).
+Yes, there will also be a pre-built version of Homestead.
+The dev-box so to speak.
+You can already get that here: [https://atlas.hashicorp.com/Michiel/boxes/TYPO3-development](https://atlas.hashicorp.com/Michiel/boxes/TYPO3-development).
+It has two php versions and hhvm pre-built.

+When I have a bit more time, I'll cook up some nice configuration that does away with the host system ansible requirement.
+It will be a light-weight version of the ansible setup found in this repository.
+It will run on the guest system with some clever trickery.
+Then we can use that to tweak config files, set up different php versions and TYPO3 versions.
+ETA: 2-3 months.

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=Tuurlijk&url=https://github.com/Tuurlijk/TYPO3.Homestead&title=TYPO3.Homestead&language=Ansible&tags=github&category=software)